forcedotcom/cli/releasenotes/sf/README.md

 [Click here for the release notes for the `sfdx` executable.](../sfdx/README.md)

+## 1.10.0 (Jan 27, 2022) [stable-rc]

+These changes are in the Salesforce CLI release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* CHANGE: Docker is no longer required when you develop a Salesforce Function locally using the `run function start` command.
+Instead, you can build and run Functions on the host operating system, which results in a faster development cycle.
+If you want to continue using Docker for local Salesforce Functions development, use the new `run function local container` command.
+This command behaves the same as `run function start` did before this release.

 ## 1.9.1 (Jan 20, 2022) [stable]

 * NEW: Build and run a Salesforce Function in a container with the new `run function start container` command.